They’re singing deck the halls

 This Christmas my daughter is just a few months shy of 3.
 The first year in the tiny window of a child’s life when Christmas is truly magical.
 And I’ve barely done anything to celebrate with her.
 We haven’t watched Christmas movies together.
 I haven’t made her hot chocolate or taken her on a drive to see lights.
 I knew she was getting a decent amount of presents from my family so I only bought her one gift.
 It wasn’t until the night of Christmas Eve that I realized that I didn’t have anything at all for her stocking.

-I was so frustrated that I couldn’t do the *one* Christmas-y thing I wanted to accomplish that I went on a long rant to on a JC Penny employee when they were the 3rd store that literally doesn’t sell *any* dress clothes for boys until size 8.
-“So you’re saying no one dresses their boys in anything but t shirts and pajamas until they hit 7 years old?!!!”
+I was so frustrated that I couldn’t do the *one* Christmas-y thing I wanted to accomplish that I went on a long rant to a JC-Penny employee when they were the 3rd store that literally doesn’t sell *any* dress clothes for boys until size 8.
+“So you’re saying no one dresses their boys in anything but t-shirts and pajamas until they hit 7 years old?!!!”
 I didn’t realize how harsh I was coming off until I saw my dad’s face silently telling me to drop it.
 It wasn’t her fault I felt like I had failed Christmas for my kids.

-All I see as I scroll through social media is portraits of happy, whole families doing fun Christmas things together.
-All the things I would love to do with my children if I wasn’t focused on simply surviving my day to day.
+All I see as I scroll through social media are portraits of happy, whole families doing fun Christmas things together.
+All the things I would love to do with my children if I wasn’t focused on simply surviving my day-to-day.
 The best I could do this year was buy some cookie dough so Jocelyn could make Christmas cookies.
 But I couldn’t even do it with her because that day, of all days, I had really bad food poisoning, so my sister was the one to show her how to decorate cookies.

 I wanted to do more.
 I wanted to take Jocelyn to tour Christmas lights or see a Living Nativity.
 I wanted to celebrate this season with her, but the weight of grief has been hard to carry, especially with how difficult my existence has been over the last two months.

 This is my second Christmas without Jon, but last year I was too preoccupied with the arrival of our son to worry about the holidays.
 He was born on the 22nd and we didn’t get home from the hospital until Christmas Eve.
-I didn’t have to think about the getting in to Christmas because I needed to focus on the arrival of my newborn son.
+I didn’t have to think about getting into Christmas because I needed to focus on the arrival of my newborn son.

 I was hoping to do more this year, I was hoping to be stronger than I am right now.
-But at this point my only goal is to survive the holidays without breaking down.
-I nearly cracked during the Christmas Eve service when the same police man who showed up at my door to tell me about Jon’s passing was not only at church, but read the advent in front of the congregation in full uniform.
+But at this point, my only goal is to survive the holidays without breaking down.
+I nearly cracked during the Christmas Eve service when the same policeman who showed up at my door to tell me about Jon’s passing was not only at church but he read the advent in front of the congregation in full uniform.

 Now.
 I know the response to this blog will likely be along the lines of “but the true meaning of Christmas…” Yes.
 I know.
 I am aware.
 I just hate that I am not the mom I want to be and my kids have lost so much I just want them to have the fun and excitement that they would have had if they hadn’t lost their father.
 Jon and I imagined how fun Christmases would be as a family once Jocelyn was old enough to participate.
 I’m simply feeling this secondary loss as well as the loss of my husband and my children’s father.